bsjoberg/tcp-glue/README.md

 ## App and Infrastructure Generation

-When you finishing going through the tcp creation process, you'll end up with an app with a front-end, back-end, along with pipelines deploying it into cloud infrastructure.
+When you finish going through the tcp creation process, you'll end up with an app with a front-end, back-end, along with pipelines deploying it into cloud infrastructure.

 Follow the process below to get started.